gustavoverneck/Solid-State-Physics-Study/README.md

 # Quantum Mechanics Solvers: From Schrödinger to Dirac

-This repository contains a collection of Python scripts for solving quantum mechanical systems, progressing from basic non-relativistic 1D problems to advanced relativistic radial simulations.
+This repository contains a collection of Python scripts for solving quantum mechanical systems, progressing from basic 1D problems to relativistic radial simulations.

 ## 📂 File Overview